amalon/osgXR/README.md

  * Allows OpenSceneGraph demos to be run on VR.
  * Plenty of work to do.
  * Currently only X11/Xlib bindings are implemented (tested on Linux).
- * Currently no mirror to normal display.
+ * Currently no automatic mirror to normal display.

 License: LGPL 2.1